Solubility Improvement and Bioavailability Enhancement

 Micelles

 Structures comprised of surfactants, which are amphiphilic compounds with a hydrophobic tail and hydrophilic head.
-Micelles are typically spherical and consist of a hydrophobic core for solubilizing API and a hydrophilic outer surface which faces the surrounding aqueous environment.
+Micelles are typically spherical and consist of a hydrophobic core for solubilizing API and a hydrophilic outer surface that faces the surrounding aqueous environment.

 Liposomes